 The nurse will measure your child's blood pressure, body temperature, and pulse several times throughout the procedure.
 Your child also will be watched closely for any signs of an allergic or other type of reaction, including rash, fever, headache, or swelling.

-In kids with anemia or those undergoing chemotherapy, the greatest benefit of a transfusion is increased blood flow to nourish the organs and improve oxygen levels in the body.
-This can keep them from feeling extreme fatigue and help give them enough energy for the activities of daily life.
+In kids with anemia or those getting chemotherapy, the greatest benefit of a transfusion is increased blood flow to nourish the organs and improve oxygen levels in the body.
+This can keep them from feeling extreme tiredness and help give them enough energy for the activities of daily life.
 Benefits like this often are felt fairly quickly.

 For patients with bleeding problems, transfusions with platelets or plasma can help to control or prevent bleeding complications.

-Serious reactions to transfusions are rare, but as with any medical procedure, there are a few potential risks, which your doctor will review with you.
+Serious reactions to transfusions are rare.
+But as with any medical procedure, they have a few potential risks, which your doctor will review with you.

 When your child is having any kind of procedure, it's understandable to be a little uneasy.
 But it helps to know that blood transfusions are common procedures and complications are rare.
 If you have any questions about transfusions, talk with your doctor.